 It is thought that the principal threat to the species was the targeted persecution and extermination carried out by the people who had settled the island.
-In addition, the grazing and uncontrolled reproduction of the goats brought about a considerable reduction in the habitat available to the species for nesting and feeding.
-The outcome led to a deterioration in the conditions that would have allowed the subsistence of the species, reducing its chances of survival (lñigo-Elías 2000).
+In addition, the collection of its skins for scientific purposes (Abbot 1933) and the grazing and uncontrolled reproduction of goats brought about a considerable reduction in the habitat available to the species for nesting and feeding.
+The outcome led to deterioration in the conditions that would have allowed the subsistence of the species, reducing its chances of survival (Iñigo-Elías 2000).

-There is a theory that depredation by cats and the collection of specimens played a significant role in the rapid dwindling of the species, as did the disappearance of species that might have provided food for it, such as the colonies of seabirds, the elephant seal (Mirounga angustirostris) and the Guadalupe fur seal (Arctocephalus townsendi) (Thayer and Bangs 1908, Anthony 1925).
+There is a theory that depredation by cats and the collection of specimens played a significant role in its rapid dwindling, as did the disappearance of species that might have provided food for it, such as the colonies of seabirds, the elephant seal (Mirounga angustirostris) and the Guadalupe fur seal (Arctocephalus townsendi) (Thayer and Bangs 1908, Anthony 1925).